Last updated: 21 MAR:2014

 and the Knox flag is shown in the list at the top left of the screen.
 If, "KNOX WARRANTY VOID:

 ", is showing as 0x0

-then you have not tripped the Knox flag and your warranty is fine.
+then you have not tripped the Knox flag.
 If it is showing as 0x1

 , your Knox flag is permanently blown and your phone is no longer suitable for Knox security purposes.